sandhyaparna/Data-Science/ML Algorithms/UnSupervised/AnomalyAlgorithms.md

 * Vector Moving Average
 * Hotelling T2 Test

+* EARS algo, Farrington flexible are applied on weekly data
 * CUSUM - Detect a shift in the mean of a process.
 CUSUM maintains a cumulative sum of deviations from a reference value r.
 * Modified CUSUM - Model non-stationary time series variables
 * Multivariate CUSUM